renan-alm/github-training-actions/hol/05-My-first-js-action.md

 ## Prerequisites

-- Basic JavaScript knowledge
+- Basic JavaScript knowledge (Or Copilot to help you along the way)
-- Node.js installed on your machine
 - GitHub account with repository access

 ## Tasks / Challenges